FG To Add 340 Megawatts To Power Grid Before December – Fashola - Nigeria Today

 FG To Add 340 Megawatts To Power Grid Before December – Fashola

-The minister of Power, Works and Housing, Mr. Babatunde Fashola, has said that 340 megawatts of electricity would be added to the nationalgrid on or before December.
+Mr Babatunde Fashola, the Minister of Power, Works and Housing said on Thursday that 340 megawatts of electricity would be added to the national grid in or before December.

-Fashola said this, yesterday, during his inspection tour of Afam Power Plant in Oyibo local government area of Rivers State, as part of Federal Government Power Sector Recovery Programme.
+Fashola said this during his inspection tour of Afam Power Plant in Oyibo local government area of Rivers as part of Federal Government Power Sector Recovery Programme.

-He said the 340 megawatts of electricity would be generated from Afamn power plant alone while another 270 megawatts would be generated from same facility before end of 2018.
+He said the 340 megawatts of electricity would be generated from Afam power plant alone while another 270 megawatts would be generated from same facility before end of 2018.

 “The Afam 5 plant is currently being rehabilitated in collaboration with General Electric to restore 240 megawatts to the facility.